montecassino/clippee/README.md

 - TurboRepo - To facilitate cross package dependencies like DB.
 To also have a unified way to box and run multiple apps related to this project.

 - YOLO - Facecam location and dimensions detection.
+- FastAPI - To serve an API handler that does the facecam detection logic.
 - Remotion - To scale and automate video rendering and production.
 - MySQL - To store clip attributes like clip start and clip end.

+## Setup
+- pnpm install
+- turbo run install:python
+- change interpreter depending on the app env